 Struggling with anxiety, depression or relationship difficulties?
 I work with these and a range of other issues and can assist with change and a new perspective.
+This can be over Zoom, face to face, or a blended approach of the two.

 It can take a lot of courage to come for counselling, and I meet each person with respect and acceptance, whilst recognising their potential.
 I offer a confidential environment where we can explore what you are finding challenging and work together to ease distress and develop the tools you need.
 Together we decide if this is brief work or longer term.